melt-umn/Abella-AG-Interface/interface_/notes.md

 # Todo

-- On line 262 in the calculator theorems, it is displaying `silver:core:append` rather than turning it into a use of `++`
 - If an attr access or structure eq is used wrong, it currently displays an error message with the dollar signs and all.
 This should be changed to better error messages.